Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 To obtain the constraints of $\beta$ using the gRPT model, we used Bayesian statistics and maximize the likelihood,

 where the $\Psi = \rm C^{-1}$ is the inverse of the covariance matrix.
 We applied the Gaussian recipe \citep{Grieb:2016cov} to estimate the covariance matrix, which is then rescaled by the number of simulations.
 The parameters that enter the default fitting are $\{f, b_1, b_2, \gamma^-_3, a_{\rm vir}\}$, {where $b_1$ and $b_2$ are local galaxy biases to linear and second order; $\gamma^-_3$ is a non-local bias coefficient, see, e.g. \citep{Chan:2012jj}; and $a_{\rm vir}$ is a free parameter that describes the kurtosis of the velocity distribution on small scales.
-Two additional parameters, $\{q_\parallel, q_\perp\}$, relating fiducial and real distances, are needed when applying the Alcock–Paczynski test \cite{Alcock:1979mp}}.
+Two additional parameters, $\{q_\parallel, q_\perp\}$, relating fiducial and real distances, are needed when applying the Alcock–Paczynski (AP) test \cite{Alcock:1979mp}}.
+However, we fixed the AP parameters to make a fair comparison with the linear Kaiser model.
 We marginalize over the nuisance parameters to find the probability distribution of the distortion parameter $\beta = f/b_1$.
 For more details of the method, we refer the readers to \cite{Sanchez:2016sas,Hernandez-Aguayo:2018oxg}.

 In the upper panels of Fig.~\ref{fig:fits_beta}, we compare the theoretical predictions for $\beta(z)$ to current observational measurements of the distortion parameter from galaxy surveys, including the 6dFGRS at $z\simeq 0.067$ \cite{6dFGRS:2012px}, the SDSS MGS at $z\simeq0.15$ \cite{SDSS-MGS:2014opa}, the 2dFGRS at $z\simeq0.17$ \cite{2dFGRS:2004fs}, GAMA at $z\simeq0.18$ and $0.38$ \cite{GAMA:2013nif}, Wiggle Z at $z\simeq0.22$, $0.41$ and $0.6$ \cite{WiggleZ:2011rj}, the SDSS LRG at $z\simeq0.25$ and $0.37$ \cite{SDSS-LRG:2011cs} and BOSS DR12 at $z\simeq0.32$ and $0.57$ \cite{BOSS-DR12:2015sqa}.